-Your baby's need for DHA doesn't end once you're born.
+Your baby's need for DHA doesn't end once they're born.
 DHA is the most abundant omega-3 fatty acid in the retina of the eye, representing 93% of all fatty acids in the eyes.
-From birth to 2 years old, DHA is an important nutrient to promote healthy vision development.
-Since you probably weren't asking for a plate full of trout at that age, you most likely received DHA from breastmilk.
-Studies have shown babies fed DHA supplemented formula had improved eye health than babies fed regular formula.
+From birth to 2 years old, DHA is an important nutrient to promote healthy vision development, and the ideal way to receive this essential fat is through breastmilk.
+However, the amount of DHA found in breastmilk is based off how much DHA mom consumes, so mama, make sure you're consuming enough DHA yourself.

 Eye focus, tracking, depth perception, and other aspects of vision continue to develop throughout early and middle childhood.
-The best foods you could eat as a child for vision health were fruits and vegetables rich in vision supportive vitamins and minerals, as well as antioxidants like beta-carotene, that target eye health.
+The best foods you can eat as a child for vision health are fruits and vegetables rich in vision supportive vitamins and minerals, as well as antioxidants like beta-carotene, that target eye health.

 Vitamin A supports ocular health and eye function, particularly with night vision.
-Vitamin A can be found in eggs, butter, milk, carrots, and dark green vegetables such as spinach.
+Orange colored vegetables are high in beta-carotene, which the body uses to make vitamin A for the body.
+Vitamin A and foods high in beta-carotene can be found in eggs, grass-fed butter, milk, carrots, sweet potatoes, butternut squash, spinach, kale, cantaloupe, and apricots.

 Vitamin C helps maintain ocular integrity and structure, along with helping maintain normal eye function and health.
 The antioxidant properties of vitamin C protects the lens of the eye from free radicals that form as a result of sunlight on the eyes.
 Vitamin C can be found in citrus fruits, berries, bell peppers, and green leafy vegetables.

-Vitamin E is another antioxidant vitamin that can support vision health.
+Vitamin E is another antioxidant vitamin that supports vision health.
 Vitamin E is found in nuts such as walnuts and pecans, leafy green vegetables such as spinach, brussels sprouts, and eggs.